Northeast Fourth Street Extension Phase 1

 Click on image for larger image.

 ScheduleDesign is complete.
-Construction will begin in fall 2013 / winter 2014 and completion is anticipated for fall 2014.
+Construction began in winter 2014, and completion is anticipated for fall 2014.
 When completed, the new roadway section will be barricaded and will not open to traffic until Phase 2 is completed.

 Bellevue, WA 98009